 This is why thinking upstream is so important.
 Organizations can no longer afford to be reactive with this process, but instead have to take on a “when not if” mentality.
 This starts with continual and ongoing data stewardship and insight before litigation ever takes place.
 At the same time, putting processes in place for each stage based on those data insights will streamline things and reduce risk.
 It can also decrease the number of stakeholders and data handoffs involved, which not only reduces risk, but cost as well.

-Don’t remain in a reactive mode with a process like that in this month’s eDiscovery Blues comic.
+Don’t remain in a reactive mode with your process.
 Start thinking upstream to avoid a process that looks more like an arrow and less like a bowl of spaghetti.

 Learn more about how IPRO solutions can help your organization think upstream to reduce data handoffs.